rachel170/tp/docs/DeveloperGuide.md

 * Stores the Flashnotes data
 * Exposes an unmodifiable `ObservableList<Flashcard>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
 This list is to show cards in the card page of the Ui.
 * Exposes an unmodifiable `ObservableList<Flashcard>` that can be 'observed'.
 This list is to show the cards that are being reviewed in the review page of the Ui.
 * Exposes an unmodifiable `ObservableList<Deck>` that can be 'observed'.
-This list shows the list of decks in the home page of the Ui.
+This list shows the list of decks in the Main Mode of the Ui.
 * Does not depend on any of the other three components.
 * The Tag of each Flashcard refers to which Deck the Flashcard belongs to.
 * FlashNotes will handle the association between Tag and Deck.